tyrelmarx/Game/README.md

 # Game
-Basic 2d platforming game with climbing and variable jumping.
+Basic 2d platforming game with climbing and variable jumping using a tilemap for level creation.